Daetha/Climate_in_the_Cloud/README.md

----
-title: "Data Integration from Deutscher Wetterdienst to AWS"
+# Data Integration from Deutscher Wetterdienst to AWS
-author: "Alex Torkhov"
+author: Alex Torkhov
-date: "Date"
-output:
-  pdf_document: default
-  html_document:
-    theme: cosmo
----

 # Abstract
 The market of climate data is full of measurements but unscalable.
 Big old institutions supply data with high quality, long history and awesome granularity.
 However, you won't be able to use it in your application or near-real-time analytics.
 German Meteorological Service (DWD) has wonderful data, but it is so hard to consume.
 The problem is with manual data retrieval, sophisticated API structure and file-system storage.
 A solution is going to be a database that would integrate sparse resources under a cloud computing platform.
 I, therefore, designed an ETL script to enjoy climate data on Amazon Web Services
-Which data product to use: SQL of NoSQL?
+Which data product to use: SQL or NoSQL?
 Climate data fits under the idea of a time-series database, so I focus on AWS Timestream as a representative of columnar storage NoSQL.
 If we compare it with a relational database like MySQL, the performance depends on native functions.
 Timestream has capability to work with sparse data of time-series origin.
 Operations that work rates of change, interpolation, max_by are quite efficient.
 Timestream is found to be slower than MySQL on the most basic operations.
 So, hybrid database can be a valuable addition.

 You are welcome to use and contribute to my last step towards Masters' in Data Science at UE